Kyriosity/read-write/README+/software/design/README+/design-samples.md

 ## Still plain models

-<p dir=rtl><sup>🎼</sup>.Architecture is frozen music<br><i>Arthur Schopenhauer (1788-1860)</i></p>
+<p dir=rtl>In some mysterious way woods have<br />
+.never seemed to me to be <b>static</b> things<br />
+;In physical terms, I move through them<br />
+,yet in metaphysical ones<br />
+.they seem to move through me<br />
+<i><b>John Fowles</b> (1926-2005), [post]modernist</i></p>

-Software design asks for "static" bare models too.
-The samples above are more functional ("dynamic") - they have properties and hierarchies but are more demonstrative of processes that change them.
+Software design asks for "static" bare figures, which makes core models.
+The preceding samples are more functional ("dynamic") - they have properties and hierarchies but are more demonstrative of processes that change them.

-"Static" models can be altered too but first of all they must represent hierarchies, parametrization, and initialization in demonstrative fashion.
+"Static" models can be altered too but first of all they must represent hierarchies, parametrization, and initialization in a demonstrative fashion.
 One of their custom implementations is available as use-dev➡️ [AbcModels](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/AbcModels).

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>Full original quote: _Architektur ist gefrorene Musik_.
-Falsely attributed to Johann Wolfgang von Goethe (1749-1832).</sub>

 ---

 ## Wrapping up

-Developers can select this or that sample/model good enough to think over a feature or implement prototypes and tests.
+Developers can select this or that sample/model that fits features under development, and implement (or re-use) prototypes with tests.

 However, put them all together on the mental green field of growing application to plan: